In 2018, the…

 - Provides vertical geometric guidance and stabilized approach

 - Reduces significantly the occurrence of Controlled Flight into Terrain

 - Acts as a backup system for approaches into airports that already offer precision approaches

 - Allows the design of more flexible and safer approach procedures for rotorcraft

-This report presents the EGNOS services performance during September 2022.
-The report contains global results for the reported period…
+This report presents the EGNOS services performance during November 2022.
+The report contains global results for the reported period,…